 Asymmetric Adjustment of Control

-In this study, I examine whether principals’ experience with control decisions produces asymmetry in how they adjust their control over agents.
-Principals should be equally willing to decrease their control over agents as they are to increase their control over agents.
-However, building on psychological theory, I predict that experience with controlling agents reinforces a principal’s belief that agents are self-interested and that they should be controlled.
-In contrast, experience with not controlling agents does not reinforce a principal’s belief that agents are socially interested and that they should not be controlled.
-Accordingly, principals should be less willing to decrease their control over agents than they are to increase their control over agents.
-Results of my experiment support my prediction and also showcase conditions under which the asymmetry disappears.
-Overall, my study suggests that experience with controlling agents may cause principals to hold on to their control.
+In this study, I examine how principals adjust their control over agents.
+Building on psychological theory, I predict that prior experience with controlling agents reinforces a principal’s belief that agents are self-interested and that they should control agents.
+In contrast, prior experience with not controlling agents does not reinforce a principal’s belief that agents are socially interested and that they should not control agents.
+Accordingly, principals should be less willing to decrease their control over agents than increase their control over agents.
+Results of my experiment support my prediction by exhibiting an asymmetric adjustment pattern, and it also showcases conditions under which it disappears.
+Overall, my study suggests that extensive experience with exercising high control over agents may cause principals to hold on to their control disproportionally.

 Keywords: controls, control systems, asymmetry, beliefs, agency, dynamics, stickiness, trust